JacquesCarette/Drasil/code/Drasil.md

 - **Label.Core**: Type of labels.
 Is a reference address, link or URI.
 Also has a shortname.
   (probably should be abstract, but isn't yet)

+- **Classes.Core**: The 'core' classes which abstract over HasUID and HasShortName.

 - **Unicode**: Misnamed.
 Really is a few special characters which need special code to be displayed properly.
 Unclear how much this should be used in examples, so maybe this should no longer be exported?